Civic Holiday in Canada: Exploring the Best places to visit in Yukon

 2. Kluane National Park and Reserve

 Kluane National Park and Reserve Home is one of the places to see in Yukon.
 It provides some of Canada’s most spectacular scenery, Kluane National Park boasts towering peaks, glaciers and is home to an abundance of wildlife.
-What’s more, Kluane National Park and Reserve is part of a UNESCO World Heritage Site.
+What’s more, Kluane National Park and Reserve is part of a UNESCO World Heritage Site in Canada

 Visitors can explore hiking trails, raft or take a scenic flight to see the vast ice fields.
 For those looking for adventure, camping and multi-day hikes offer immersive experiences in this pristine wilderness.
 Wildlife enthusiasts can spot grizzly bears, Dall sheep and golden eagles.